Raccoon Removal: Keeping Wildlife Out of Your Home skip to main content

 FACT:

 Raccoons are omnivorous and will eat almost anything.
-They are notorious for tipping over trash cans and opening the lids to get at the scraps inside.
+They are notorious for tipping over trash cans and opening the lids to get at the scraps inside, which are especially accessible in the urban streets of Durham.

 FACT: